 (Accounts set as an API account do not consume a seat, but can only be used for making API calls without using the UI or making a data retrieval call.)

 Elasticity is a built-in feature of the Dundas BI licensing system that allows a user to temporarily exceed the floating license limits.
 This feature allows a user to still log on and continue working while giving the Dundas BI system administrator notice and an opportunity to review the organization's need for more Dundas BI license seats.

 A Dundas BI retail license typically includes a fixed number of elastic hours for standard users and power users.
-For example, a standard user may be permitted to exceed the license limits by logging on for up to 5 hours in total per calendar quarter.
+For example, standard users may be permitted to exceed the license limits by logging on for up to 5 hours (in total for all standard users combined) per calendar quarter.
 Note that unused elastic hours are not carried over from one quarter to the next.

 Besides elastic hours, there is also the concept of elastic seats which represents the number of concurrent users that are permitted to log on and use up elastic hours when all floating seats are occupied.
 In a Dundas BI license, there are two license fields, Floating Power User Elastic Seats and Floating Standard User Elastic Seats, which represent the maximum number of concurrent users that can be logged on and using elastic seats for power users and standard users, respectively.